9382/Talk-Bot/README.md

 ## Requirements for hosting
 Working python (Tested on 3.8, but should work on higher and some lower)

-The discord module, the requests module, and the python-dotenv module (the rest come with python)
+The discord module, the requests module (Only if using the NSFW module), and the python-dotenv module.
+The rest should come with python

 The bot auth goes in the .env file (See the example)